Skip to main content

 You have been booked out for a decade.
 Your referrals built a practice you respect.
 And for about five years the top line has not moved.
 The ceiling is not skill.
 The ceiling is that every rand or dollar of revenue still sits inside an hour of your time.
 The hour is the product.
 The hour is also the cap.

 Most advice available to a solo professional about scaling is a tool list.
 Pick a course platform.
 Set up a funnel.
 Start posting on LinkedIn.
 The tools are not the problem.
-The reason nothing ships is that the scaling product, the positioning, the infrastructure, and the launch are four separate builds, and they have to happen in order.
-Ship them out of order, or skip one, and the whole thing collapses at step three.
+The reason nothing ships is that the scaling product, the infrastructure that fills it, and the operational systems that run the practice are three separate builds.
+Try any one in isolation and the whole thing collapses.
+You need a system underneath it.
+That is what the Sprint builds.

 What is a scaling product and why do most solo practices never build one?